US STOCKS-Wall Street rallies on strong economic data; tech in focus

 "Investors are gradually coming around to the sheer magnitude of excess savings, pent-up demand and the implications of such a massive wave of fiscal stimulus," Temple said.

-Earnings reports in the day were lackluster, with American Express Co AXP.N sliding 2.1% after reporting a slump in credit spending and lower quarterly revenue.
+Some earnings reports on Friday were lackluster, with American Express Co AXP.N sliding 1.9% after reporting a slump in credit spending and lower quarterly revenue.

-Honeywell International HON.N fell 2.0% after it missed revenue expectations for its aerospace division, its biggest business segment.
+Honeywell International HON.N fell 2.1% after missing revenue expectations in aerospace, its biggest business segment.

-Naked Brand Group NAKD.O, jumped 5.9% after shareholders approved the proposed divestiture of the company's Bendon brick-and-mortar operations.
+Naked Brand Group NAKD.O jumped 4.8% after shareholders approved the proposed divestiture of the company's Bendon brick-and-mortar operations.

-Image sharing company Pinterest Inc PINS.N gained 2.6% as Credit Suisse raised its price target, saying its newer product offerings and expanding footprint in markets abroad will yield higher revenue and user growth.
+Image sharing company Pinterest Inc PINS.N gained 4.2% as Credit Suisse raised its price target, saying newer product offerings and expanding footprint in markets abroad will yield higher revenue and user growth.

-Advancing issues outnumbered declining ones on the NYSE by a 3.65-to-1 ratio; on Nasdaq, a 2.65-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 3.62-to-1 ratio; on Nasdaq, a 2.82-to-1 ratio favored advancers.

 (Reporting by Herbert Lash; Additional reporting by Shivani Kumaresan and Shreyashi Sanyal in Bengaluru; Editing by Sriraj Kalluvila, Arun Koyyur and Richard Chang)